menu

 Automated testing with Appknox Vulnerability Assessment (VA) tool

 Appknox helps you achieve faster time to market.
-The tool generates detailed vulnerability assessment reports in less than 60 minutes with <1% false positives and false negatives!
+The tool generates detailed vulnerability assessment reports in less than 60 minutes with <1% false positives and negatives!

 Our vulnerability assessment tools are: